blabla1337/skf-flask/skf/markdown/knowledge_base/128-knowledge_base--Character_encoding--.md

 bypass of input validation filters, or take advantage of particular ways in which browsers render encoded text.

 ## Solution:

 When trying to figure out the character encoding of a resource, user agents will try, in this order:

-* The HTTP Content-Type header sent by the server
+- The HTTP Content-Type header sent by the server
-* the XML declaration (only for XHTML documents)
+- The XML declaration (only for XHTML documents)
-* HTML/XHTML meta element.
+- HTML/XHTML meta element.

 Make sure this information is provided by your application for the server in order to prevent it from guessing the wrong encoding standard, leaving room for injection.